miguelmota/is-valid-password/README.md

 - 8-32 characters
 - at least one lowercase letter
-- at least one capital letter
+- at least one uppercase letter
 - at least 1 number
 - optional special character [!@#$%^&*]